Tesla Cybertruck: Vehicle-provided power

 The RWD configuration offers up to 2.4 kW of continuous V2L power using a mobile charger with an outlet adapter, an optional accessory that connects to the vehicle's charge port and provides 120 V, 20 A AC outlets.
 The dual-motor and tri-motor variants can also use this accessory, expanding the total number of available outlets to seven.

-Both the AWD and Cyberbeast Cybertruck variants support up to 11.5 kW of vehicle-to-home (V2H) AC output.
+Both the AWD and Cyberbeast variants support up to 11.5 kW of vehicle-to-home (V2H) AC output.
 Enabling bidirectional energy transfer to a home requires a Tesla Wall Connector and either a Tesla Gateway or Powerwall system.
-As of 2025, Powershare does not support vehicle-to-grid (V2G) operation, due to regulatory limitations on exporting power back to the electrical grid.
+As of 2025, Powershare does not support vehicle-to-grid (V2G) operation, due to regulatory limitations.

 Mid-voltage electrical system

-The Cybertruck uses a 48-volt electrical system; this 48 V DC is fed to electric-powered components including steering actuators, oil pumps at the drive units, window regulator motors, wiper motor, accessory power feed to the frunk (400 W) and to the roof (400 W), three domain controller ECUs, the touchscreen and a 48-volt lithium-ion battery.
+The Cybertruck uses a 48-volt electrical system; this 48 V DC is fed to electric-powered components including steering actuators, oil pumps at the drive units, window regulator motors, wiper motor, accessory power feed to the frunk (400 W) and to the tonneau roof (400 W), three domain controller ECUs, the touchscreen and a 48-volt lithium-ion battery.